Efficiency of delayed-acceptance random walk Metropolis algorithms: Asymptotic analysis

 \subsection{Diffusion limit}

-We are motivated to prove that the DAPsMRWM algorithm in high dimensions can be well-approximated by an appropriate diffusion limit as this provides theoretical underpinning to our use of the $\esjd$ as measure of efficiency \cite{bedard2012scaling,roberts2014minimising}.
-The connection between $\esjd$ and diffusions comes from the fact that the asymptotic jumping distance $\lim_{d \to \infty} \, \esjd^{(d)}=J(\mu)$ is equal to the square of the limiting process's diffusion coefficient and is proportional to the drift coefficient.
+We wish to prove that the DAPsMRWM algorithm in high dimensions can be well-approximated by an appropriate diffusion limit as this provides theoretical underpinning to our use of the $\esjd$ as measure of efficiency \cite{bedard2012scaling,roberts2014minimising}.
+The connection between $\esjd$ and diffusions arises because the asymptotic jumping distance $\lim_{d \to \infty} \, \esjd^{(d)}=J(\mu)$ is equal to the square of the limiting process's diffusion coefficient and is proportional to the drift coefficient.
 By a simple time change argument, the asymptotic variance of {\em any} Monte Carlo estimate of interest is inversely proportional to $J(\mu)$.
-Consequently, $J(\mu)$ becomes, at least in the limit, unambiguously the right quantity to optimise.
+Consequently, $J(\mu)$ becomes, at least in the high-dimensional limit $d \to \infty$, unambiguously the right quantity to optimise.

+It is important to stress that the existence of the diffusion limit in this argument cannot be circumvented.
+MCMC algorithms which have non-diffusion limits can behave in very different ways and ESJD may not be a natural way to compare algorithms.
+The main result of this section is a diffusion limit for a rescaled version $V^{(d)}$ of the first coordinate process.
+For time $t \geq 0$ we define the piecewise constant continuous time process